monolayer/monorepo/docs/guide/migration-system/intro.md

 #### Approach 1: release management
-One way to avoid disrupting your deployment pipeline is to split the deployment into two separate stages:
+One way to avoid disrupting your deployment pipeline is to split the release into two separate stages:
 1. Deploy the updated application code that no longer references the column.
 2. Deploy the migration to drop the column.